Chair, School of Social Justice

 Coordinating departmental activities with alumni, the Toledo area community and other outside groups; and accepting other duties as assigned by the Dean of the College.

 Review of applications will begin immediately and will continue until the position is filled.
 Candidates will not be considered until all of the above materials are received.
-Applications received by January 15, 2019, will be given full consideration by the review committee Candidates are responsible for ensuring all materials have been uploaded correctly.
-For further questions about this position, please contact Christopher Roseman, search committee chair at [email protected]
+Applications received by January 15, 2020, will be given full consideration by the review committee Candidates are responsible for ensuring all materials have been uploaded correctly.
+For further questions about this position, please contact John Laux, at [email protected]

 Position Minimum Qualifications

-• A doctoral degree in a Criminal Justice from an accredited institution.
+• A doctoral degree in Criminal Justice, Criminology, Sociology with an emphasis in criminal justice, or a closely related field from an accredited institution.

 • An outstanding record of teaching, research, grant funding and scholarly achievements commensurate with a tenured faculty appointment at the rank of full professor.